International Travel with Kids

 51 – Take the kids to the local park.
 You’ll be amazed who you will meet and what you’ll learn.

 52 – Learn about the local culture and religion.
-Creating understanding is an important part of travelling with kids.
+Creating understanding is an important part of international travel with kids.

 53 – Be aware, as scam artists love to target tourists.
 However, remember that the vast majority of people you will encounter will be good.

 54 – International travel with kids is invaluable.
 You’ll be amazed by how much they learn about themselves, life, family and the places they visit, even at a seriously young age.